UPPMAX/uppmax_intro_cases/docs/working.md

 - ``$HOME`` has always 32 GB and 300,000 files
 - You typically have one project per project, their size dependent on type of project
 - Compute projects both have disk space (128 GB) and computing time attached to them

-- Check you quota with
+- Check your quota with

 ```{code-block} console
 $ uquota